 If your Hawaii wedding plans are just the two of you, plus an officiant and a few witnesses, here's a selection of options on Hawaii's main islands - the Big Island, Kauai, Lana'i, Maui, and Oahu - offering privacy and seclusion.

 With lava-strewn coasts and Hawaii's only active volcano, adventurous couples can have nature as their witnesses at locations such as:

-The Mahinui Wedding Pavilion, located near the entrance gate to Hawaii Volcanoes National Park, is a covered wooden platform secluded in the rainforest; wedding packages here include a night in the property's Mahinui Ma Lani eco-friendly tree-house with queen-sized bed, outdoor shower and lanai Jacuzzi for two.
+- The Mahinui Wedding Pavilion, located near the entrance gate to Hawaii Volcanoes National Park, is a covered wooden platform secluded in the rainforest; wedding packages here include a night in the property's Mahinui Ma Lani eco-friendly tree-house with a queen-sized bed, outdoor shower, and lanai Jacuzzi for two.

 This lush and less-developed island offers up dramatic backdrops galore, including:

 - The Na 'Aina Kai Botanical Garden, located on the island's North Shore, offers a variety of outdoor wedding sites, including the Ka'ula Lagoon, featuring a picturesque waterfall, and a striking Wild Forest lined with rows of hardwood trees.